The Get Weird Tour: Concert synopsis

 The show begins with a large screen showing fog rising.
 A book materializes, with sparks falling upon it.
 The book opens, flipping through the pages before landing on one.
 The right page lists the names of the group, while the camera zooms in on the blank left page.
-Sentences appear, eluding to the book calling the girls of band, with a background voice reading them out.
+Sentences appear, alluding to the book calling the girls of band, with a background voice reading them out.
 The book fades, replaced by four hooded women who appear after each other and each say of name of one of the members.
 The screen abruptly cuts to black, before a man with black face paint stares into the audience.
 Suddenly, ominous music starts as sparks and fog fill the screen, with voices hissing.
 The screen rises to reveal the girls sitting on the floor in a circle, hands outstretched to each other.
 They then are flown up, and flail around as the man appears on the risen screen and says a phrase.
 The members are then lowered down as the lights are off.
 The same hooded women appear one after the other in a line whispering an incantation reminiscent of the lead single of the album, "Black Magic".
 The lights are switched on to reveal the girls standing up in brightly colored costumes before an intro.
 Right before the song begins, the background dancers rip off the pajamas, revealing the group in red and pink outfits and starting performing the sixth track on Get Weird, "Grown".
 It ends with extended dance breakdown making a transition to perform the next song placed on the setlist, "Hair".
 After the first interaction with fans, the group leads to perform "Change Your Life", following by "A.D.I.D.A.S." sitting on huge chairs whilst doing the choreography, and ending the first act with debut single, "Wings".